Written by: Stefanie Grey

 Limited Time Promotion

-Our retailer customers have found the best way to increase traffic to their locations is through the use of limited time offers.
+Our retailer customers have found the best way to increase traffic to their locations is through the use of limited time mobile offers.
 Offers that are good for a very short period of time create a sense of urgency that can fill tables for traditionally slow periods.

-One restauranteur delivered a mobile offer to their customers who were enrolled in their SMS marketing program.
+One restauranteur delivered a mobile offer to their customers who were enrolled in their SMS marketing list.
 The offer was delivered on a Thursday and was good for three days only: Tuesday through Thursday of the following week.
 This particular restauranteur seated an additional 250 tables in all of their restaurants over the course of the 3 day promotion.

 Similar to a voting promotion, a mobile suggestion box is a great way to engage with customers.
 The suggestion box can be used to collect general restaurant suggestions.
 The virtual suggestion box can be a long-term promotion designed to increase both customer engagement and loyalty.

 General restaurant suggestions may include feedback regarding a specific dining experience or a suggested wine a customer would like the restaurant to pour.
 A customer texts in a keyword to the restaurant’s shortcode (e.g. IDEA to 78527).
-The customer then receives a text message with a link to a mobile web form.
+The customer then receives a promotion text message with a link to a mobile web form.
 The customer can provide feedback on any number of topics or issues.

 These are just a sample of the types of restaurant mobile promotions in which our retailer customers have experienced significant success.
 Measurable results of these promotions include increased restaurant traffic as well as improved loyalty among our retailer’s most engaged customers.